 Circuit de Monaco, Monte Carlo

-The Cannes Film Festival is simultaneously the world’s most prestigious film competition, the largest film industry market (the Marché du Film), and a social event that draws heads of state, studios, distributors, talent, and a concentration of private aviation traffic that saturates both Riviera airports for the duration.
-More than 35,000 accredited professionals attend each year, and the social calendar around the official programme — yacht-based receptions, private villa dinners, studio events along the Croisette — generates as much private aviation traffic as the screenings themselves.
+The Cannes Film Festival is simultaneously the world's most prestigious film competition, the largest film industry market (the Marché du Film), and a social event that draws heads of state, studios, distributors, and talent.
+More than 35,000 accredited professionals attend each year, and the social calendar around the official programme generates as much private aviation traffic as the screenings themselves.
+Both Riviera airports operate at or near capacity for the duration.

 The airport question for Cannes is not a preference — it is determined by aircraft type.
-Understanding the distinction before booking is essential, because the wrong aircraft for the right airport, or the right aircraft unable to fit a fully committed ramp, produces a significantly worse arrival experience than the decision deserves.
+Understanding the distinction before booking is essential, because the wrong aircraft for the right airport, or the right aircraft unable to secure a confirmed ramp position, produces a significantly worse arrival experience than the decision deserves.

 The dedicated private aviation airport for Cannes — no commercial traffic, exclusively general and private aviation.
 Runway length of approximately 1,800 metres accommodates light jets and turboprops.
-The airport is five to ten minutes from the Palais des Festivals by ground transport and under five minutes from the La Croisette hotel strip.
+Five to ten minutes from the Palais des Festivals by ground transport and under five minutes from the La Croisette hotel strip.
 For the right aircraft, this is the finest possible arrival for Cannes Festival — the functional equivalent of landing in the city.
-The constraint is aircraft size and parking availability: midsize jets and larger cannot use CEQ, and parking fills completely during festival week.
-Confirm both aircraft suitability and parking with the handling agent as early as possible.
-GlobalCharter has established handling relationships at CEQ for festival week.
+Confirm both aircraft suitability and parking with the handling agent through your broker as early as possible.

-The main Riviera airport and the correct arrival point for any aircraft that cannot use Cannes Mandelieu — midsize jets, super-midsize, large-cabin, and long-range aircraft.
-Terminal 2 at Nice operates as the dedicated private aviation terminal with VIP handling, a private lounge, and ground transport coordination.
-Ground transfer to central Cannes takes 30 to 40 minutes in normal traffic; allow more during peak festival days when the A8 and coastal road are heavily loaded.
-Nice is also the natural arrival point for festival attendees who are based in Monaco, Saint-Jean-Cap-Ferrat, or along the coast east of Cannes.
-Villiers and Jets.Partners both handle Nice private terminal arrangements for the festival period.
+The main Riviera airport and the correct arrival point for any aircraft that cannot use Cannes Mandelieu.
+Terminal 2 operates as the dedicated private aviation terminal with VIP handling, a private lounge, and ground transport coordination.
+Ground transfer to central Cannes takes 30 to 40 minutes in normal traffic; allow more during peak festival days.
+JetLuxe handles Nice private terminal arrangements for the festival period alongside standard charter and empty leg sourcing.

-The most common Cannes aviation booking error is specifying Cannes Mandelieu as the arrival airport without confirming the aircraft’s runway requirements against CEQ’s 1,800-metre limitation.
-A Citation Latitude, Challenger 300, or Gulfstream G200 — all popular midsize charter aircraft — cannot safely use CEQ.
-A booking confirmed for CEQ with an aircraft that requires a longer runway is a booking that will be changed to Nice at short notice, often with disrupted handling and transport arrangements.
+The most common Cannes aviation booking error is specifying Cannes Mandelieu as the arrival airport without confirming the aircraft's performance data against CEQ's 1,800-metre runway.
+A Citation Latitude, Challenger 300, or Gulfstream G200 cannot safely use CEQ.
+A booking confirmed for CEQ with an aircraft that requires a longer runway is a booking that will be changed to Nice at short notice.
 Confirm aircraft suitability for CEQ before booking, not after.

 If landing at Nice, a helicopter transfer to central Cannes (approximately 10 minutes) or Monaco (7 to 10 minutes) eliminates the ground traffic entirely.
 During festival week and Monaco Grand Prix weekend, Riviera road traffic is significantly affected.
 Helicopter transfers from Nice airport are pre-bookable and operate from the terminal area.
-For Grand Prix Sunday specifically, helicopter is the only sensible transfer option — road closures for the circuit make ground transport impractical for much of the day.
-Vomos coordinates combined private jet and helicopter transfer packages for Riviera event travel.
+Ask your charter broker to coordinate both elements as part of the same booking.

 Cannes Mandelieu is a small airport with a finite number of aircraft parking positions and a finite number of arrival and departure slots per hour.
 During festival week, both constraints bind simultaneously.
 The airport manages the demand through its handling agent, which allocates slots and parking on a first-confirmed basis.

-In 2026 the Monaco Grand Prix moves to June 5–7, having historically been held in the last weekend of May.
-This creates a 13-day window between the close of the Cannes Film Festival (May 23) and the start of Grand Prix weekend — enough time for a complete Riviera stay that uses both events as anchor points rather than rushing between them.
+In 2026 the Monaco Grand Prix moves to 5–7 June, creating a 13-day window between the close of the Cannes Film Festival (23 May) and the start of Grand Prix weekend.
+Enough time for a complete Riviera stay that uses both events as anchor points.

-Before specifying CEQ as the arrival airport, confirm the specific aircraft’s performance data against the runway length.
+Search JetLuxe →Before specifying CEQ as the arrival airport, confirm the specific aircraft's performance data against the runway length.
 This is a technical check that should take the broker two minutes.
-Do not assume a “light jet” category automatically fits CEQ — some aircraft at the upper end of the light jet category require runway lengths that push the CEQ limit in certain loading and weather conditions.
+Do not assume a "light jet" category automatically fits CEQ.
 A good broker provides this confirmation as standard before the booking is placed.

-If the aircraft is staying at Cannes Mandelieu for the duration of the festival visit, parking must be confirmed for the full duration of the stay.
+If the aircraft is staying at Cannes Mandelieu for the duration of the visit, parking must be confirmed for the full duration.
 Multi-day parking at CEQ during festival week occupies a finite number of positions.
-Brokers with established handler relationships at CEQ — GlobalCharter being among those with the deepest festival-week experience — can confirm multi-day parking as part of the initial booking.
-This is not a detail to defer.
+Request written parking confirmation as part of the initial booking — not as a follow-up after the aircraft is secured.

 If the itinerary includes Monaco Grand Prix Sunday, helicopter transfers from Nice or CEQ to Monaco Heliport must be booked well in advance.
 Grand Prix Sunday is the highest-demand day of the year for Riviera helicopter operators.
-Monacair, the primary operator of Nice–Monaco transfers, opens Grand Prix bookings months ahead.
-Early-bird rates apply before March 31; prices increase from April 1.
-A helicopter slot on Grand Prix Sunday that is not booked by April is likely to be unavailable or significantly more expensive.
+Coordinate through your charter broker alongside the aircraft booking.

 If landing at Nice for a festival with a Cannes destination, ground transport must be pre-arranged.
-The 30 to 40-minute drive along the A8 or the coastal road can extend significantly during festival week peak periods.
+The 30 to 40-minute drive can extend significantly during festival week peak periods.
 A driver waiting at the private terminal on arrival is the correct arrangement — not a rideshare app competing with the rest of the festival arrivals.
-Most private aviation handling agents at Nice Terminal 2 can coordinate ground transport as part of the arrival package.

 Cannes slots go early.
 Start your booking now.